 1749-1817.
 He was born on 30 April 1749 at Turnham Green, Chiswick, London.

 Douglas was commissioned lieutenant on 10 August 1776, and by July 1777 he was in command of the brig Antigua 12 at Jamaica, with which he captured the rebel privateer Blacksnake 12 in a ferocious duel.
 He was promoted commander on 18 July 1778, and after being appointed to the sloop Snake 12 he served in the Leeward Islands.
 Prior to the Battle of St. Lucia on 15 December his sloop was part of a small squadron sent to patrol the coast and prevent word of the British invasion reaching the French.
-Seeing duty thereafter in North American waters, the Snake was present at the siege of Savannah, subsequent to which Douglas joined the Fly 14 in October 1779.
+Seeing duty thereafter in North American waters, the Snake was present at the siege of Savannah.
+After returning to England his crew were transferred to the Ardent 64, Captain Phillip Botelaar, which vessel was promptly captured by the enemy during the Channel fleet’s retreat of August 1779.
+Meanwhile Douglas joined the Fly 14 in October 1779..

 He was posted captain on 15 August 1781, joining the Princess Amelia 80 in succession to the late Captain John Macartney who had been killed at the Battle of the Doggersbank, and he served in the Channel fleet until July of the following year.

-Douglas commanded the Stately in Rear-Admiral Sir George Keith Elphinstone’s expedition to the Cape on 16 September 1795, and was present at the reduction of Ceylon.
+Having initially sailed under Commodore John Blankett’s orders in March 1795 Douglas commanded the Stately in Rear-Admiral Sir George Keith Elphinstone’s capture of the Cape of Good Hope on 16 September, and was then sent to assist at the reduction of Ceylon, although this was achieved before her arrival.
 Not long afterwards the Stately fell in with Elphinstone again off Cape Agulhas at the very southern tip of Africa where Beaver was instrumental in preventing her from foundering.
 She later captured the privateer Milanie on 7 July 1796 and on 17 August was present at the surrender of the Dutch squadron in Saldanha Bay.
 Douglas left her shortly afterwards, and he returned to England towards the end of the following year in command of the Dutch prize Tromp 54.
 Whilst she was converted into a troopship he spent the next three years with the Sandwich 98 in the Medway.

 Douglas was advanced to flag rank on 1 January 1801, and during 1805 he flew his flag aboard the Leopard 50, Captain Richard Raggett, in the Downs and occasionally off Boulogne.
 On one occasion he recalled an attack by Commodore Edward Owen, much to that officer’s evident disgust, after he had surprised six prams of the enemy’s flotilla including one flying a rear-admiral’s flag.